Table of Contents

 - Has this performance pattern happened before?

-- What has changed since the most recent deploy?
+- What has changed since the most recent deployment?

-ScoutAPM is a boutique company that will bend over backward for their customers.
+ScoutAPM is a boutique company that will bend over backwards for its customers.
 They’re highly flexible and they operate at a lower cost than typical APM tools.

 ScoutAPM operates in Ruby, PHP, Python, Nodejs, and Elixir.
 You can monitor software written in any of these languages by installing the appropriate gem/package - then ScoutAPM will automatically import and display data.

 What ScoutAPM can’t do is infrastructure monitoring and custom time-series metrics scaling.
 ScoutAPM is more of an APM than an overall infrastructure and business metrics monitoring tool.
-That’s where MetricFire comes in - MetricFire does the infrastructure monitoring and custom time-series, where ScoutAPM does the application discovery and tracing style monitoring.
+That’s where MetricFire comes in - MetricFire does the infrastructure monitoring and custom time series, whereas ScoutAPM does the application discovery and tracing style monitoring.
 We often see people interested in using both of these tools at once.